 6. Amphibious tank armoured vehicle travel mechanism

-This is an amphibious tank armored vehicle running mechanism proposal submitted by Lieutenant Б.К. Григоренко on March 2, 1944.
+This is a proposal for the running mechanism of an amphibious armored tank submitted by Lieutenant Б.К. Григоренко on March 2, 1944.

-After joining the army, he worked as a repair shop mechanic in a tank unit, and later as a car repairman in a cavalry regiment.
+After enlisting, he served as a repair shop mechanic in a tank unit, and later as a car repairman in a cavalry regiment.

 It should be said that this plan is extremely advanced, and a similar vehicle really appeared in the Soviet Union many years later, that is, the SHN-1 all-terrain vehicle.